akashkw/robohearts/README.md

 ### First Steps
 This repository contains code for running repeatable experiments on the utility of various subsets of raw feature state for value approximation.
 We have provided 4 notebooks to run repeatable expirements for this environment:

- - [run_hearts.ipynb](./run_hearts.ipynb) a notebook for gaining familiarty with the HEARTS environment.
-Allows user to play an interactive game of hearts
+ - [run_hearts.ipynb](./run_hearts.ipynb) Executable for the grader / reader to run, this will showcase the performance of our best models.

  - [simple.ipynb](./simple.ipynb) trains and tests linear value function approximation using monte carlo rollouts